msteffan/fundamentals/01_chapter/02_lesson.md

 In this case, you'd be using a relative path.

->**NOTE**It's important to know where you're working from so that you know whether to communicate with your computer using absolute or relative paths.
+>**Caution** It's important to know where you're working from so that you know whether to communicate with your computer using absolute or relative paths.

 ---